-This project will help expand JAAGO Foundation's free-of-cost English medium school, which is run exclusively for the underprivileged children.
-All of the 600 students currently studying in the school come from incredibly disadvantaged families.
-These children would have never gotten the opportunity of quality education had JAAGO not taken this initiative.
+This project will help expand JAAGO Foundation's free-of-cost English medium school, which run exclusively for the underprivileged children.
+All of the 1800 students currently studying in the 13 schools coming from incredibly disadvantaged families.
+These children would have never got the opportunity of quality education had JAAGO not taken this initiative.
 The curse of illiteracy and poverty force these kids to become child laborers, which JAAGO is trying to prevent through this initiative.

 Bangladesh, being a third world developing country, suffers from chronic poverty and illiteracy.
 The poorest people, who mostly live in the slum areas, cannot find enough employment opportunities to sustain their families, let alone send their children to schools.
 Hence, these kids grow up to be child laborers and engage in unsavory professions from a very early age.
 Lack of proper education is the reason their families cannot get out of this cycle of poverty.